-SNAP (Supplemental Nutrition Assistance Program), formerly known as Food Stamps, is the nation’s first line of defense against hunger.
+SNAP (Supplemental Nutrition Assistance Program), is the nation’s first line of defense against hunger.
 This federal program helps Americans with low incomes put food on the table and lift themselves out of poverty.
-More than half of SNAP recipients are children.
+74% of SNAP recipients live in a household in which someone earns income from a job and over half of SNAP recipients are children.

 NEED HELP APPLYING FOR SNAP?